sketchplugins/plugin-directory/README.md

 - [SnipSnap](https://github.com/wescraig/SnipSnap), by Wes Craig: Remove extra padding on multiple layers or artboards with ease.
 - [Rivet](https://github.com/bheston/rivet-sketch-plugin), by Brian Heston:
 - [Translate.me](https://github.com/eddiesigner/sketch-translate-me), by Eduardo Gómez Vásquez: Translations.
 Simplified.
 Translate your Sketch text layers, artboards and pages in over 100 languages with Translate.me plugin.
 Powered by Google.
-- [labelizING](https://github.com/nOograss/labelizING), by Maxime Peeters: Extract, replace and download labels from sketch file
 - [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
-- [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Swap Width Height](https://github.com/dannymcclain/swap-width-height), by dannymcclain: Swap a layer's width and height.
 - [Fit to Parent](https://github.com/dannymcclain/fit-to-parent), by dannymcclain:
 - [Logodrop](https://github.com/iconscout/logodrop), by Iconscout: A Sketch Plugin to get brand logos right into Sketch App.
 - [Restore Overrides](https://github.com/danielthall/restore-overrides), by Daniel T. Hall: A small plugin to store and restore override values before and after library updates
-- [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
-Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
-By exporting to Proto.io you can link screens together, add interactions and animations.
-- [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
-- [Library Replacer](https://github.com/BohemianCoding/library-replacer-sketchplugin), by Sketch: Quickly replace instances of shared Symbols and Styles.
 - [Lazy Styles Generator](https://github.com/lazybearcreations/sketch-lazy-styles-generator#readme), by Adam Bruzon: Generate shared layer and text styles using the name of the selected layer as the name of the generated style.
-- [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
-- [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Sketch Reverse](https://github.com/lucaorio/sketch-reverse), by Luca Orio: Reverse the position or depth of selected elements.
 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.
 - [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.
-- [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
-- [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
-Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Icon Tools](https://github.com/oodesign/icon-tools), by Oscar Oto: Sketch.app plugin to clean icons and to prepare them for a clean export without tints and masks.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.